 Some Tennessee nursing homes operate secured Alzheimer's care units under historic standards at Tenn.
 Comp.
 R. & Regs.
 0720-18-.07 (carried forward under the HFC).
 Features typically include:

-• Required interdisciplinary team membership: physician with dementia experience, social worker, registered nurse, and family member or patient advocate
+• A required interdisciplinary team: a physician with dementia experience, a social worker, a registered nurse, and a family member or patient advocate

-A secured memory care unit is a special-services unit within a nursing facility license, not a separate license.
-The cost is generally the same as standard nursing home care because the resident's primary need is skilled nursing with memory support.
-For dementia care outside a nursing facility setting (memory care within an assisted living building, for example), see the upcoming Tennessee Memory Care guide and the Tennessee Assisted Living guide.
+A secured memory care unit is a special-services unit within a nursing facility license, not a separate license, so ask the facility what its secured unit does differently in staffing, training, and environment rather than assuming the label guarantees it.
+For dementia care outside a nursing facility setting (memory care within an assisted living building, for example), see the Tennessee Memory Care guide and the Tennessee Assisted Living guide.

 Transitioning Out: Money Follows the Person